Start location: Mineralnye Vody Airport (MRV), Russia

 Additional (Private) Mountain Guides.

-For the North Route climbing you need to have a complete set of your own personal climbing gear!
-Some technical equipment like boots, crampons, climbing harness and ice-axe can be rented in Pyatigorsk on the first day of the trip.
+For climbing Elbrus via the North Route, RMH highly recommends that all guests have a complete set of their own personal climbing equipment!
+Some technical gear like boots, crampons, climbing harness and ice-axe can be rented in Pyatigorsk on the first day of the trip after your arrival at the hotel.

 Crampons (Crampons must check fit with climbing boots prior to trip)